On this page

 How Do You Treat Low Back Pain?

-Treatment for low back pain depends on what's causing it.
-In many cases, low back pain requires more than 1 type of therapy.
+Treatment for low back pain depends on what is causing it.
+In many cases, low back pain requires more than one type of therapy.

-Doctors usually start with lifestyle changes and medicine, and only consider surgery if those don't work.
+Doctors usually start with lifestyle changes and medication, only considering surgery if those do not work.
 The goal of treatment is to dramatically reduce back pain and, ideally, resolve it completely.

-Your doctor will discuss your lifestyle and make suggestions for changes you can make to reduce your back pain.
-These may include:
+Your doctor will discuss your lifestyle and suggest changes you can make to reduce your back pain.

-Your doctor may suggest over-the-counter or prescription medicines.
-Non-steroidal anti-inflammatory drugs (NSAIDs) are helpful for lower back pain but may not be appropriate for everyone.
+Your doctor may suggest over-the-counter (OTC) or prescription medicines.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are helpful for lower back pain but may not be appropriate for everyone.

 Physical therapy for low back pain